 Finding true love in your partner can be surreal.
 But it can be absolutely heartbreaking when you break up with your soulmate.
 To battle this heartbreak, let us know more about overcoming it.

-“When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us.”
+“When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us.”Helen Keller

-These dreams seem to reconcile the sense of loss, separation and abandonment they feel, filling them, if only temporarily, with a sense of joy and love.
-Although most dreams like these merely represent an unconscious wish, having little basis in reality, they satisfy the need to keep the love alive.
+These dreams seem to reconcile and numb the sense of loss, separation, and abandonment they constantly feel, filling them once again, if only temporarily, with a sense of closure and love.
+Although most dreams such as these merely represent an unconscious desire, having little basis in reality, they satisfy and fuel the flame of the need to keep the love alive.

 The Psychic Bonds of the Soul

 The soul’s psychic bonds can also bring many difficulties after the separation.
 Psychic bonds can persist and are experienced as anything from zoning out from time to time to share a psychic space that feels congested and overrun with unwanted emotions most of the time.

 It’s quite common for soulmates to sense when the other is in danger or has suffered a loss and even to start tearing up suddenly with unwanted emotions.
 Sometimes the information appears in a dream.

 For nights on end, a soulmate visits trying to communicate their desire for reconciliation or merely to express their continued love.
 One woman explained that her soulmate’s attempts to re-establish the relationship through the dreamscape were absolutely relentless.
 In her last dream, he had asked her to call him.

 These sorts of experiences constitute a strong psychic bond that’s completely undeniable and that can be hard to break.
 For those remaining loyal and hold on to the promises, they made before the incarnation, their will to see their divine complements through tough times may add to their own pain.